trofkm/acl-proxy/README.md

 ### Security Notes

 - Use HTTPS on the public edge (Traefik TLS) so tokens are not sent in cleartext.
-- Consider rotating tokens regularly and minimizing allowed hosts per token.
+- Tokens are hashed with `PEPPER` and never stored raw.
+Rotate `PEPPER` by re-issuing tokens.
+- Use Redis AOF for persistence; back up AOF/RDB off-cluster.
+- Consider managed Redis (Sentinel/Cluster) for HA; test restoration regularly.
-- Restrict access to the admin UI (e.g., network policies, basic auth, or mTLS in cluster).
+- Restrict admin UI (Basic Auth already enabled); additionally use IP allowlists, NetworkPolicies, or mTLS.

 ### Troubleshooting